GreyKeenan/dukesup/index.md

 Ending the Game
 ==================================================

-In order to take an opponent's CASTLE, it must be face-up, and any DUKE guarding it must be taken in the same turn.
+In order to take an opponent's FIEF, it must be face-up, and any DUKE guarding it must be taken in the same turn.
 At this point, the game is over.
 The attacking player gets a chance to play any additional cards from their hand before moving on to scoring.